avh/AiRspace/README.md

 ### Copyright

-Feel free to copy, reuse, distribute, or change, any part of this project, but give me some attribution.
+Feel free to use any part of this project, but only for non commercial use.
-The data is not mine, so I'm not sure what the copyrights are for that.
+The processed data is available for commercial use, contact sales@artfahrt.com.